mafintosh/webrebels-2014/slides.md

 ----

 So peer to peer seems nice...

 But can we trust data coming from clients?

-What if someone sends us something else instead of (bergen-to-oslo-train-video.mp4)?
+What if someone sends us something else instead of bergen-to-oslo-train-video.mp4?

 ----

-Let's start by dividing (bergen-to-oslo-train-video.mp4) into pieces and hash them
+Let's start by dividing bergen-to-oslo-train-video.mp4 into pieces and hash each of them

 piece1  --> hash of piece1